AMReX-Codes/amrex/_sources/Basics.rst.txt

 Oftentimes what one needs is simply making a copy.

+.. highlight:: c++

 ::

       DistributionMapping dm {another_dm};

-Note that this class is built using std::shared\_ptr.
+Note that this class is built using :cpp:`std::shared_ptr`.
 Thus making a copy is relatively cheap in terms of performance and memory resources.
 This class has a subscript operator that returns the process ID at a given index.

-By default, DistributionMapping uses an algorithm based on space filling curve to determine the distribution.
-One can change the default via ParmParse parameter DistributionMapping.strategy.
-KNAPSACK is a common choice that is optimized for load balance.
+By default, :cpp:`DistributionMapping` uses an algorithm based on space filling curve to determine the distribution.
+One can change the default via :cpp:`ParmParse` parameter ``DistributionMapping.strategy``.
+``KNAPSACK`` is a common choice that is optimized for load balance.
 One can also explicitly construct a distribution.
-DistributionMapping class allows the user to have complete control by passing an array of integers.
+:cpp:`DistributionMapping` class allows the user to have complete control by passing an array of integers.

+.. highlight:: c++

 ::